poypoyan/edhsmm/README.md

 # edhsmm
 An(other) implementation of Explicit Duration Hidden Semi-Markov Model (EDHSMM) in Python 3.

-This exists because I attempted to improve a project, but because of the COVID-19 pandemic and time constraint, I decided to not apply this anymore.
+This exists because I attempted to improve a project, but because of the COVID-19 pandemic, I decided to not apply this anymore.
 Anyways, I will still try to work on this in the future.

 I have very little knowledge in software development, so this is where I need most help.